Do you have application deadlines?

 Does my project have to have a public policy or practice element?

 Yes.
-Max Bell Foundation’s mission is to encourage the development of innovative ideas that impact public policies and practices with an emphasis on health and wellness, education, and the environment.
+Max Bell Foundation’s mission is to encourage the development of forward looking innovations that impact public policies and practices with an emphasis on health and wellness, education, and the environment.

 When and how will I be notified if my application has been declined or if the Foundation will be requesting a formal proposal?